-There are lots of reasons why someone in your life may be suffering from limited mobility.
-They could have an injury or a long standing condition.
+There are lots of reasons why a loved one with limited mobility is in your life.
+They could have an injury or a long-standing condition.
 Or it could be that as they are getting older, they are finding moving around a lot harder.
-But whatever the reason, if there is someone you know that is struggling to get around under their own steam, there are some things that you can do to help.
+But whatever the reason, if there is someone you know who is struggling to get around under their own steam, there are some things that you can do to help.

 Don’t be too overbearing

-It is so tempting to fall into that role of a carer when there is someone in your life with limited mobility.
-You get so use to looking out for them, that it can be hard to retain the normal relationship dynamic.
+It is so tempting to fall into the role of a carer when there is someone in your life with limited mobility.
+You get so used to looking out for them, that it can be hard to retain the normal relationship dynamic.

 However, if you can stop yourself from becoming overbearing they will certainly appreciate it.
 Just because they are struggling with this task does not mean that they can't do other things.
 Remember that they may still be sharp as a tack or can do a lot for themselves.
-It's important for their carers to recognize this, as it helps them to make the best recovery or adjustment to their condition.
+Their carers need to recognize this, as it helps them to make the best recovery or adjustment to their condition.

 Don't exclude them from family outings

 When at all possible, don't leave your loved one at home if you have a get-together.
-It is vital for us all to get out the house and have social contact with other people.
+Us all need to get out of the house and have social contact with other people.
 While it may be a little more difficult to do, when you have limited mobility, it can help raise your spirits.
 It is also important to prevent the development of social anxiety, which can occur when people rarely leave the house.

 Do try and look for somewhere that has disabled access